Experimental Observation of Acceleration-Induced Thermality: Experimental Observation of Acceleration-Induced Thermality in Channeling Radiation

 When a highly energetic charged particle propagates in a material, it will lose energy and emit a smooth spectrum of radiation known as bremsstrahlung \cite{jackson}.
 This particular process is associated with scattering off individual atomic sites that have a random distribution, i.e. an amorphous crystalline structure for solids or the random distribution of atoms in the case of a liquid or gas.
 However, if we have a solid with some periodic crystalline structure, then we can look at motion along an axis of symmetry where the charged particle is ``channeled" and will propagate in an effective hollow wave guide, or 2-D plane between atomic layers, produced by the structure.
-Then, the charged particle is confined to the cylindrical potential well and can oscillate back and forth transversely to its direction of propagation and therefore radiate.
-This process is known as channeling radiation \cite{gemmell}.
+Then, the charged particle is confined to the potential well and can oscillate back and forth transversely to its direction of propagation and therefore radiate.
+This process is known as channeling radiation \cite{gemmell,ulrik}.
 In the channeling experiment \cite{wistisen}, the data from the photon power spectrum produced by the rapidly decelerated positrons is presented and is precisely the observable computed in our analysis.
-There, daughter products of the LHC proton beam yield $178.2$ GeV positrons which are then bent and fired into 3.8 mm and 10 mm samples of amorphous and single crystal silicon.
+There, $178.2$ GeV positrons are fired into a 3.8 mm sample of single crystal silicon aligned along the $\braket{111}$ axis.
+Because the positron is positively charged, it will be repelled by the positively charged atomic sites, and therefore be subject to a confining harmonic oscillator potential.
+The transitions between these harmonic oscillator states gives rise to the channeling radiation seen in the experiment.
+These transitions between states, i.e. the transverse oscillation, decouples from the longitudinal motion, i.e. the beam velocity.
+The energy loss produced by this photon emission then gives rise to the large accelerations necessary to bring about thermality.